dobharweim/house_project/index.md

 [![](images/4.jpeg)](images/4.jpeg)
 <Caption>
 Image 4: Northern face of the house - yellow insulation foam seeping was "inserted to get rid of wasps nests".
-Red brick diagonal - repairs?
 </Caption>

 [![](images/5.jpeg)](images/5.jpeg)
 <Caption>
-Image 5: Detail of northern face showing foam, red brick, condition of eaves and plasterwork.
+Image 5: Detail of northern face showing foam, red brick, condition of eaves and some plasterwork on western face.
 </Caption>

 [![](images/6.jpeg)](images/6.jpeg)
 <Caption>
 Image 6: Courtyard to west of of the building.
-Showing balcony (can be removed?) and more cobblestone under cement here.
+Showing balcony (I would remove) and more cobblestone under cement here.
 </Caption>

 [![](images/7.jpeg)](images/7.jpeg)